NodeFactoryIo/vedran/README.md

 It is possible to change default calculation intervals for specific statistic categories.
 These intervals define how often will these statistics be recalculated.

+Valid values are time intervals such as "5s", "1.5h" or "2h45m".
+Valid time units are "ms", "s", "m", "h"

 | ENV | Description | Default value |
 |----|-----------|:--------:|
 |`PROM_FEE_STATS_INTERVAL`|payout fees for nodes and load balancer|12 hours|